An open working practice · workingcomplexity.health

 Based United Kingdom · Working globally

-Works with NHS · Charities · Pharma · Commissioners
+Written for NHS · Charities · Pharma · Commissioners